FormidableLabs/victory/README.md

 ####**width**

-*A number.* A pixel amount used to calculate size of the chart.
-The smaller of the two dimension properties, `height` and `width`, will be used as the diameter of the pie.
-Note that any specified `padding` is included overall chart dimensions, so the diameter of the pie will be smaller if `padding` is greater than 0.
+*A number.* A pixel amount used to calculate chart size.
+The smaller of the two dimension properties, `height` and `width`, will be used to set diameter.
+Note that any specified `padding` is included in overall chart dimensions, so the diameter of the pie will be smaller if `padding` is greater than 0.

 *Default value:* `400`